nilesr/formgen/README.md

-# This readme is outdated, almost everything has changed, including the build system.
-I'll update it tomorrow.
-## formgen
+## formgen 2

 ## Getting started

 First, clone [the app designer repo](https://github.com/opendatakit/app-designer), and set the path of where you cloned it to in the `appdesigner` variable in `utils.py`

-Then run `make all appname=your_app_name` to generate forms and automatically copy them to your app designer repo.
-Change `all` to `deploy` to have them sent to a connected device as well.
+Then run `./build your_app_name` to generate forms and automatically copy them to your app designer repo.
+Add `--push` to have them sent to a connected device as well.

-To have `make` remember your app name, add a target to the Makefile.
-There are two examples to copy from already in there
+You can add --quiet for some prettier output, and If you're feeling lucky, you can also add --no-syntax to skip syntax checking, which will vastly improve speeds.

 ## Configuring list/detail views